-After last year’s event, several projects were launched by Finnish companies in Finland and abroad, while the festival itself is carrying on with its conquest of the world in Tokyo and Amsterdam.
+After the event in 2017, several projects were launched by Finnish companies in Finland and abroad, while the festival itself is carrying on with its conquest of the world in Tokyo and Amsterdam.

 According to Huhtanen, learning is above all a process of change, such as the development of individual capabilities.
 On the other hand, he thinks that education refers to a system and institution whose purpose is to create learning, which it doesn’t necessarily always end up doing.

 Huhtanen, who originally comes from Espoo, had many potential study paths in front of him until he decided to apply to study social and moral philosophy at the University of Helsinki.
 In the autumn of his first academic year, Huhtanen learned that many students of philosophy worked as substitute school teachers.
 This kindled his interests both in promoting learning and in teaching.

 Alongside philosophy studies and substitute teacher posts, Huhtanen participated in establishing various businesses, associations, events and, among others, philosophy camps for children.

 As Finland’s centenary and Huhtanen’s graduation drew closer, the Dare to Learn festival started to take shape.
 Together with other students, he began considering what the world was still missing and how to celebrate the anniversary.
 Then it hit them: they could give away the gift of Finnish learning to the rest of the world!